DataSnowman/carprice/notebooks/README.md

 8. Run the cells in the Retrieve the Best Model section

 9. Run the cells in the Register the Fitted Model for Deployment section

+10. Run the Create Scoring Script cell

+11. Run the Create a YAML File for the Environment cells

+12. Run the Create a Container Image cell

+13. Run the Deploy the Image as a Web Service on Azure Container Instance cells

+14. Consume the ACI web service in Power BI by clicking [here](https://github.com/DataSnowman/carprice/tree/master/powerbi)

+15. If you uncomment the Delete a Web Service cell `#aci_service.delete()` you can delete the ACI webservice.
+You can also delete from the Deployment Assets in the AML service workspace.

+16. Run the Test section cells to test the web service in the notebook

+17. Remember to delete the ACI deployment so you are not charged for the compute.
+Unless you want to show it to the Power BI users in your organization.
+Then use your learnings to deploy a model in your organization.

 ## Stop the Notebook VM